phillord/assess/README.md

   - methods for testing indentation, by comparision or "roundtripping".
   - methods for testing fontification.

-Sisyphus aims to be a stateless as possible, leaving Emacs unchanged whether the tests succeed or fail, with respect to buffers, open files and so on; this helps to keep tests independent from each other.
+Assess aims to be a stateless as possible, leaving Emacs unchanged whether the tests succeed or fail, with respect to buffers, open files and so on; this helps to keep tests independent from each other.

 Documentation
 -------------

-Sisyphus is fully documented using the `lentic-doc` documentation system.
+Assess is fully documented using the `lentic-doc` documentation system.

 Status